MeysamBavi/group-expense-manager/README.md

 **Settlements** sheet the minimum transactions needed for settling up.
 This list is calculated based on *debt matrix* and **only** when you run the *update* command.

 ### Base State
-**Base State** sheet contains the debt state between each two members, before starting to use *GEM*.
+**Base State** sheet contains the debt state between each two members, **before** creating the spreadsheet and using *GEM*.
 You can easily migrate to *GEM* by filling this matrix if you have been using a different system.
+The format of this matrix is similar to *debt matrix*.

 ## How do I use it?